Published by Christina Riley. Last Updated on July 19, 2023.

 Facts About this Grassy Creek Falls

 As we mentioned earlier, Grassy Creek Falls is a two-tiered waterfall that’s 25 feet high, from top to bottom.
-Although it’s not as tall as some of the bigger waterfalls in North Carolina, seeing it up close proved to us that this place belongs on our NC Bucket List.

 And while it technically does sit on private property, Grassy Creek Falls is thankfully open to the public.
 When you visit, please remember to leave no trace while hiking and also be respectful of the homes that you will pass on your hike to the waterfall.
 That way it will stay open for us all to enjoy.